tlouchao/tlouchao.github.io/README.md

     npm install

 ## Preview
-- `npm run astro dev` to build the application.
+- `npm run dev` to start the local dev server.
 - Navigate to http://localhost:4321/public/ to view the application.

 # Astro Starter Kit: Blog